-Supermarkets spend millions of pounds on tricks to get us to spend more - and it works too.
+Supermarkets spend millions of pounds on tricks to get us to spend more - and it works.
 Apparently, three quarters of us spend more than we mean to at the checkout.

-Don’t let them trick you into spending more than you want to.
+Don’t let them trick you into spending more than you want.
 An extra tenner each time you shop might not sound like much, but if you go shopping twice a week, it adds up to more than £1,000 a year!

-People who always make a shopping list are three times less likely to overspend than those who don’t, spending almost £200 a less a year on groceries.
+People who always make a shopping list are three times less likely to overspend than those who don’t, spending almost £200 a year less on groceries.
 So, if you fancy a big saving, get out that pen and paper!

 What should you do with your extra money?
 Now that you’ve saved a few quid, we’ve a few ideas that will get you saving.
 Try them out here